Children lost for 40 days in Colombian Amazon found alive

 “Getting closer and attaining peace in the agreement that is moving forward with the ELN… And now I return and the first news is that indeed the Indigenous communities that were in the search and the military forces found the children 40 days later,” he said.

 “They were alone, they made it on their own.
-An example of absolute survival that will go down in history,” he said.
+An example of absolute survival that will go down in history,” he added.

-Seventeen days after the children went missing, Petro announced that they had been found alive, but he retracted the statement a day later, saying he had been given false information.
+Petro had announced that the children had been found alive 17 days after they disappeared, but retracted the announcement a day later, saying he had been given false information.

-On Friday, he praised “the effective coordination between the military and the Indigenous people” during the search, saying it was an “example of an alliance for the country to follow.”

-Valencia told AFP that the children had been found by a native of Araracuara who had been participating in the search.

-“I need a flight or a helicopter to go and get them urgently,” the grandfather said.
+Valencia, the children’s grandfather, confirmed to AFP on Friday that the children had been found.
+“I need a flight or a helicopter to go and get them urgently,” he said.

-Defense Minister Ivan Velasquez paid tribute to the various army units’ “unshakeable and tireless” work, as well as to the Indigenous people who took part in the search.

-Army rescuers “immediately took charge of and stabilized” the four siblings, who were to be transferred to San Jose del Guaviare, according to the minister.